Tuesday, September 18, 2012

 Expat Report: Month 3 - Adjusting to Life in Argentina

-Adjusting To The Changes
+Adjusting to the Changes

 Keeping Busy